-The development is conducted as an open source project and is distributed under the MIT license (or other compatible licensing, depending on the implementation).
-Git Auto-Commit can be integrated into CI/CD pipelines, hook scripts, or used manually via the command line.
+Developed as an open-source project under the MIT license (or compatible licensing), Git Auto-Commit can be integrated into CI/CD pipelines, hook scripts, or used manually via the command line.

 git auto